SankaranarayananMurugan/spring-security-guide/22. Token Based Authentication/README.md

 But using tokens requires a bit of learning curve on how to generate, verify and invalidate them which is not the case with Basic Auth.
 We will implement token-based authentication mechanism in this section using our own token of random string (say UUID).

 JSON Web Token (JWT) is an open, industry standard token specification widely popular for many reasons.
-But we will implement and understand how token-based authentication mechanism works and then we will replace our token with JWT using battle-tested production grade JWT library.
+Rather than focusing on the type of the token first, let's understand how token-based authentication mechanism works.
+And then we will replace our token with JWT using battle-tested production grade JWT library.

 First we will create `AuthenticationService` component and implement a method `generateToken()` accepting *username* and *password*.